Contents

 * Letter from officers to Clinton urging pressure on Netanyahu.

-* Barak went to the U.S. and told anyone who would listen that Israeli Government policy is wrong.
+* Barak went to the U.S. and told anyone who would listen that Israeli Government policy

 * Peace Now demonstrations at Har Homa